-This portion of our Proxy Statement describes the 2020 executive compensation program and reports on the compensation earned by and paid to the Company's "named executive officers" in 2020.
-For 2020 our named executive officers (or, "NEOs"), as that term is defined in applicable SEC regulations, were: President and CEO A. William Higgins; Chief Financial Officer Stephen Nolan; President, Machine Clothing Daniel A. Halftermeyer; President, Albany Engineered Composites Greg Harwell; and Executive Vice President, Human Resources Alice McCarvill.
-In addition, SEC regulations require us to include former President and CEO Olivier Jarrault, even though he resigned and left the Company early in the year.
+This portion of our Proxy Statement describes the 2021 executive compensation program and reports on the compensation earned by and paid to the Company's "named executive officers" in 2021.
+For 2021 our named executive officers (or, "NEOs"), as that term is defined in applicable SEC regulations, were:

+- · President and CEO A. William Higgins, - Chief Financial Officer Stephen M. Nolan; - President Machine Clothing Daniel Halftermeyer; - President Albany Engineered Composites Gregory N. Harwell; and - Vice President, General Counsel & Secretary Joseph M. Gaug.

-Following the format of prior years, the discussion is presented in three parts.
-The first part sets forth the compensation philosophy and objectives of the Compensation Committee (the "Committee"), identifies the different elements of compensation, describes the structure of the 2020 compensation program, and explains the various matters taken into consideration by the Committee when adopting compensation policies or making compensation decisions.
-The second part reports the compensation earned by our NEOs based on the Company's 2020 performance.
-The final part sets out the 2020 compensation actually earned by, awarded to, or available to the NEOs in the tables prescribed by SEC rules.
+Following the same format of prior years, the discussion is presented in three parts.
+The first part sets forth the compensation philosophy and objectives of the Compensation Committee (the "Committee"), identifies the different elements of compensation, describes the structure of the 2021 compensation program, and explains the various matters taken into consideration by the Committee when adopting compensation policies or making compensation decisions.
+The second part reports the compensation earned by our NEOs based on the Company's 2021 performance.
+The final part sets out the 2021 compensation actually earned by, awarded to, or available to the NEOs in the tables prescribed by SEC rules.

-PART I
+PART I - Overview